TIMELINE: Here's when and where the Bay Area will see rain this week

 Tuesday

+- Morning Rush: Showers mainly SF, OAK and points north.
+Dry South Bay.

-- 6am - rest of the day: Rain focused in the North Bay.
-Rest of the region is a mix of sun & clouds
+- 9am - 5pm: Showers in the North Bay.
+Dry, peeks of sun elsewhere

 WATCH: Latest AccuWeather Bay Area forecast here